top of page

 close up picture of a pencil being used to paint the eye of a dog

 Delivery £15 to England, Wales and Scotland (mainland).
 Delivery price to Ireland and worldwide by quote.
+Sorry no shipping to NI or EU.

 Extra subjects and detailed background by quote.
 A4 and A3 portraits will be